ZewoGraveyard/Router/README.md

 }
 ```

-So, here is a simple starter definition of our middleware.
+So, here is the starting boilerplate for our middleware.

 ```swift
 struct RecoveryMiddleware {